Ricardicus/ric-script/README.md

 # Docker

 A containarized node.js app has been developed to test the langauge.
-The container exposes the port 3000.
+The docker image exposes the port 3000.
 ## Docker example
 ```
 git clone https://github.com/Ricardicus/ric-script